ksferguson/blog/docs/blog/posts/ai-slides-guide.md

 ## ⚠️ Common Pitfalls to Avoid

-- **Generic Slides:** Use your language and context to personalize prompts.
+- **Generic Slides:** Use your own language and context to personalize prompts.
 - **Off-brand visuals:** Upload or define brand assets inside both your Project and your Gamma theme.
 [Import Your Brand](https://www.youtube.com/watch?v=Z6kd2HS7VxA)
 - **Too automated:** Always inject personal insight into key points.